marcinrek/seed/README.md

 gulp serve --useHyperapp --routingEntry=/hyperapp_app.html
 ```
 This does make it hard to build react and hyperapp at the same time but this is an unlikely scenario.
 Still possible to do "manually" by changing the gulp parameters during development.

 ---

-### global docs

-Javascript files with name **global.js** are concatinated to one global.js file and babelified on output.

----